GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/webhid/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "WebHID on ChromeOS"
+title: "WebHID in extensions"
-seoTitle: "Chrome Extensions: WebHID on ChromeOS"
+seoTitle: "Chrome Extensions: WebHID"
-date: 2023-11-01
+date: 2023-11-02
 description: A Human Interface Device (HID), which takes input from or provides output to humans, is available in extensions.
 ---